Meet our team of internationally certified instructors.

 Meghan started taking yoga classes at 15, received a degree in holistic health from the Evergreen State College and trained in an intensive Iyengar-based teacher training at The Yoga Loft in San Francisco, California.

 Born in Colorado, Meghan co-founded Buena Onda Yoga in 2009 and created the Buena Onda Podcast in 2017.
-She continues to teach private and group classes in Buenos Aires and abroad.
+She recently moved back to the United States but has left Buena Onda in the care of long time Buena Onda teacher Christine Gilbert and new Buena Onda family member Sarah Page Maxwell, introduced below.

 Christine grew up in the wilds of Texas and began her yoga training in Austin.